Lay3rLabs/wavs-middleware/README.md

    - Generate random salt
    - Calculate expiry time
    - Calculate digest hash
-   - Sign digest hash with private key
+   - Sign digest hash with operator's private key
-   - Register with signature on stake registry
+   - Register with signature on stake registry, using the AVS signing address as the signing key

 ### Helper Functions (helpers.sh)